 Doug J. Moore, Ph.D.

-Further investigation is being conducted by the National Institute of Health through the research center called The National Center for Complementary and Alternative Medicine.
-Their report on Energy Medicine indicated that western science has not validated the 2,000 years of subtle energy practice, but they have cited some promising studies that warrant further investigation.
-Another example of the increased professional interest in subtle energy is the formation of an organization for psychotherapists, the Association for Comprehensive Energy Psychology (ACEP), whose annual conference brings in hundreds of therapists from around the world.
-Their web site (www.energypsych.org) has up-to-date research articles on the role of such energies in psychotherapy.
+There is an increased professional interest in subtle energy for psychological matters as evidenced in the formation of the Association for Comprehensive Energy Psychology (ACEP), whose annual conference brings together hundreds of therapists and lay people from around the world.
+Their web site, www.energypsych.org, has up-to-date research articles on the role of such energies in psychotherapy.